“Art is not the reflection of reality, it is the reality of reflection” (Godard)

 Floral Paintings | Turbulent Seascapes | Atmospheric Landscapes

-Carry van Delft is a well-known dutch contemporary artist that has exhibited in many countries.
+Carry van Delft is an established Dutch contemporary artist with international exposure.
 Her work consists of harmonious nature paintings that reinterpret the perceived world in her own way to capture that one moment in which nature reveals itself.
 Her work is sometimes abstract than again on the edge of figurative.

 Van Delft paints with passion and dedication.
 Whether it is the atmosphere of a beautiful garden, a full flower fragment, a mystical or sun-drenched landscape or a wild sea, she captures nature in all her facets.
 In exuberance and color, but just as well in a calm and intense atmosphere.

 The colorful abstract floral works show flowery fragments as well as blooming gardens and field impressions.
 Sometimes explosively painted with long strokes, then again in a more quiet setting.
 They are harmonies of color and tone often with contrasts of light and dark.

 The vast landscapes show a quiet and different approach.
 They are made up of subtly applied and sponged layers of paint.
 This evokes atmospheric air lots and sensitive transitions between air and land.
 The intention is not to create a common landscape image.
 The added value lies in the abstraction: the removal of certain elements in order to discover the atmosphere of a new nature with peaceful, still images.